Billionaire Hikvision director named in Chinese disclosure probe

 In May, the CSRC said it was working to improve the quality of the country’s listed firms after a series of disclosures stoked investor concerns over poor governance.

-Reporting by David Stanway; Additional reporting by Brenda Goh; Editing by Stephen Coates
+Reporting by David Stanway and Brenda Goh; Additional reporting by Cate Cadell and Yingzhi Yang in Beijing; Editing by Stephen Coates